10 Eco-Friendly Moving Tips You Need to Reduce Waste

-Laura found free moving boxes on Craigslist for her recent move to Seattle and now plans to pass them along to another mover.
+You can also find free moving boxes on Craigslist.
+Once you're done with them, pass them along to another mover.
 Most people will give the boxes away for free, so this is also a way to save a bit of money on your move.
-Buying a pallet of cardboard boxes from Home Depot or U-Haul can easily cost $200 or more, depending on your home’s size.
+Buying a pallet of new cardboard boxes from Home Depot or U-Haul can easily cost $200 or more, depending on your home’s size.

 3. Recycle Boxes After Your Move

-Cardboard boxes can be recycled up to seven times, according to the Fiber Box Association.
+Cardboard boxes can be recycled up to seven times.
 Don’t worry if your boxes are beyond reuse—just be sure to recycle them properly in your new city.

 4. Rent Reusable Boxes or Crates